-According to MICAD, in 2013 total aid from the UAE amounted to US$5.89 billion (Dh21.63 billion).
+According to MICAD's Foreign Aid Report 2013, total aid emanating from the UAE in 2013 amounted to US$5.89 billion (Dh21.63 billion).
 Much of this funding comes under the definition of Official Development Assistance (ODA) as stipulated by the Development Assistance Committee of the Organisation for Economic Co-operation and Development (OECD DAC).

 Net ODA in 2013 was estimated at US$5.42 billion, moving the UAE into first place globally in terms of development assistance as a percentage of gross national income (GNI).
 In other words, the UAE provided 1.33% of its GNI as ODA in 2013, exceeding the UN target of 0.7% for donor countries.

 Nearly 40 government and nongovernment organisations as well as private individuals in the UAE distributed foreign aid to 145 countries in 2013: 82.57 per cent of this aid was supplied by the UAE Government, Abu Dhabi Department of Finance providing the vast majority of the assistance, largely in the form of bilateral assistance to Egypt.
 Organisations such as Abu Dhabi Fund for Development, the Khalifa Foundation, UAE Red Crescent Authority, Dubai Cares and the Sharjah Charity Association provided the remainder.